partiql/partiql-lang-kotlin/docs/documentation/Functions.md

 POW(x,y) return x^y.

-Note that if x is a negative number, than y must be integer value, (not necessarily integer type), otherwise an EVALUATOR_ARITHMETIC_EXCEPTION will be thrown.
+Note that if x is a negative number, than y must be an integer value, (not necessarily integer type), otherwise an EVALUATOR_ARITHMETIC_EXCEPTION will be thrown.

 Special Case: